aerickt/lapwing-for-beginners/src/Chapter-03.md

 ### Incorporating steno into your computer usage

-It's always a good idea to apply your learning rather than just completing exercises in a textbook.
-However, I would recommend only incorporating steno into your computer usage once you have reached chapter 18.
-Before this, there will be many instances where you will not be able to figure out how to write certain words.
-This will encourage usage of the lookup tool.
+It's always a good idea to apply your learning to complement exercises in a textbook.
+However, I would only recommend incorporating steno into your computer usage after reaching chapter 18.
+If not, you will have to make liberal use of the lookup tool.
+It is very iportant to know how to use this tool correctly.
+If you blindly follow the entries that show up, you may find yourself confused and frustrated as to why a word is written the way it is.
+You may also force yourself to inadvertently memorize more briefs.

-While not bad in and of itself, you have to learn how to use it properly.
-If you are lacking knowledge in theory, you may not understand how the outlines correlate with the word you are looking up.
-This may lead to frustration and confusion about core aspects of Lapwing theory.
-Also, you may be tempted to learn the shortest outline available; these outlines likely do not follow basic theory and instead use more advanced briefing techniques that you should be learning right from the start.

-### The lookup tool

-If you still would like to incorporate steno into your daily computer usage early on, here are a few tips to help you use the lookup tool effectively.
+Plover has a built-in tool to easily look up outlines.
+It can be found in <code class="code-mono">Tools → Lookup</code>.
+Make sure to read the tips below if you would like to use this tool.

 #### Use the longest outline available

 Lapwing is full of briefs and write-outs.
 A brief is an *abbreviated* outline that is used for speed.
 It may not follow theory at all and can be completely arbitrary.
-On the other hand, write-outs are outlines that are logical and follow theory 100%.
-If you have never seen a word before, you would use a write-out since your theory provides you with a set of rules that you can use to break it into a steno outline.
+On the other hand, write-outs are outlines that are logical and follow theory rules.
+Until you start speed building, you should focus on write-out entries.

 Due to the nature of briefs and write-outs, briefs tend to use fewer strokes and write-outs tend to use more.
-When you type in a word into the lookup tool, both briefs and write-out entries will be present.
+When you type in a word into the lookup tool, both types of entries will be present.
 I recommend using the longest outline in the lookup tool as that is overwhelmingly likely to be a write-out.

 In the following example, the first two entries are briefs, while the last two are write-outs.
 You should be using one of these two.
 Defaulting to the longest outline available is very safe.